 6. Don’t Skip the Waiting Step

 Disinfection is not instantaneous.
-Always follow the manufacturer’s instructions, especially the time to leave the product on the surface before cleaning it.
+Always follow the manufacturer’s instructions, especially when leaving the product on the surface before cleaning it.

-Read the label to be sure of how long the surface should stay wet.
-Some might say they need to be wet for a few minutes.
+Read the label to determine how long the surface should stay wet.
+Some might say it needs to be wet for a few minutes.

-For a 5% sodium hypochlorite solution, which is most household bleaches, you should leave it on the surface for a least 10 minutes before wiping it off.
-So make sure you don’t skip any steps on how to disinfect your house after covid.
+For a 5% sodium hypochlorite solution, which is most household bleaches, you should leave it on the surface for 10 minutes before wiping it off.
+So ensure you don’t skip any steps to disinfect your house after COVID-19.

 If you use a spray bottle, leave it on for a few minutes before wiping it off.
-If you are using wet wipes, do not use them once they are dry, as they are no longer effective.
+If you use wet wipes, do not use them once they are dry, as they are no longer effective.

 You want to see a wet surface and stay wet for a while.
 Note that if you don’t give your disinfectant enough time to do its job, you’re not disinfecting.